The Keys to Building Self Confidence

 I talk a lot about self love and self confidence.
-I’ve always been aware of it’s importance and the need to love yourself before you can love others fully etc etc. Which sounds great and all, but I recently realized that maybe not everyone knows where to begin with this seemingly easy (but actually rather difficult) task of trusting fully in yourself and loving yourself for all that you are.
+I’ve always been aware of it’s importance and the need to love yourself before you can love others fully etc etc (which, by the way, is an ongoing practice).
+Which sounds great and all, but I recently realized that maybe not everyone knows where to begin with this seemingly easy (but actually rather difficult) task of trusting fully in yourself and loving yourself for all that you are.
 How does one go about building self confidence?
 It’s an important skill that doesn’t just happen magically, yet you hear keynote speakers and coaches talking about it on the reg as if it’s something you were born with.

 In the last year, I’ve learned to trust myself and have developed more confidence than I’ve ever had (except maybe those middle school years, but does that even count?!) and I want to share with you some actionable steps you can actually implement to build your own self confidence.
 I promise you, it will totally change your day to day life!

 1- Keep the promises you make to yourself

 When you think of your most trustworthy friend, what qualities come to mind?
 I would guess that one of the first things you think of is that they are reliable.
 You know you can always count on them to show up and do what they say they’re going to do, when they promise that they’re going to do it.